Photograph by: Graeme Roberts, Tandridge Golf Club

 Employing an Apprentice Guide

-Apprenticeships provide an opportunity for businesses and for employees; an apprenticeship is a first step in a career where employees will continue to develop and train into the future increasing their skills and knowledge as they progress up their career path.
-For Golf Clubs Employers, apprenticeships provide the skilled workforce they need to offer great courses to their members and to gain and retain a productive and motivated workforce.
-An apprenticeship is a package of learning that combines on and off-the-job learning to ensure apprentices get the skills and knowledge they need.
-To learn more about what an apprenticeship is the National Apprenticeship Service have produced a fact sheet 'A guide to apprenticeships' and the following link will take you to more information on the Gov.uk website about apprenticeships, traineeships and internships.
+Apprenticeships provide an opportunity for businesses and for employees; an apprenticeship is a first step in a career where employees will continue to develop and train into the future, increasing their skills and knowledge as they progress along their career path.
+For Golf Clubs Employers, apprenticeships provide the skilled workforce they need to offer great golf courses to their members and to gain and retain a productive and motivated workforce.
+An apprenticeship is a package of learning that combines on and off site learning, to ensure the apprentice gains the skills and knowledge they need.
+To learn more about what an apprenticeship is, the National Apprenticeship Service have produced a fact sheet 'A guide to apprenticeships' and the following link will take you to more information on the Gov.uk website about apprenticeships, traineeships and internships.

 As part of the training of a greenkeeper, finding a suitable training provider is essential.
 The Greenkeepers Training Committee (GTC) maintains a list of GTC Approved Training Providers.
 These colleges and training centres offer Government approved greenkeeping courses and qualifications that have been developed by the GTC, BIGGA and other relevant organisations.
 In many cases funding support is available.

-To find out more about the training providers use the links provided below to be taken to the individual pages which show the range of courses available at your chosen training provider.
+To find out more about these training providers, use the links below to be taken to the individual pages which show the range of courses available at your chosen centre.

-If you want to find out the nearest to where you live try the Course Finder and discover the GTC Approved Training Provider locations.
+If you want to find the nearest provider to your region, try the Course Finder and discover the GTC Approved Training Provider locations.

 List of Training Providers